 Finally, to have a valid instrument, we require that it does not influence outcomes through any other avenue than pretrial release.
 By the nature of the Chicago courts, this is likely, as bail judges in general do not reappear later as case judges, and there is a different form of selection.
 Within the data, we find that only 0.2% of defendants encounter their bail judge later in the trial.
 As mentioned earlier, 12% of observations eventually reencounter a bail judge in a later case due to high rates of recidivism and fixed number of judges, but this is unlikely to influence court outcome by any other avenues than release.
 It is also unlikely that the assignment of the bail judge is related to other court related entities, such as public defenders and prosecutors, which are assigned with different processes.
-Additionally, since bail judges need only decide bonds for defendants and make no other choices for them, this institutional contrasting makes it unlikely that the exclusion assumption is violated for our instrumental variable.
+Additionally, since bail judges need only decide bonds for defendants and make no other choices for them, this institutional contrasting makes it unlikely that there are other avenues by which the bail judge influences the defendant than via release.
+Hence, it makes it unlikely that the exclusion assumption is violated for our instrumental variable.
 However, as we cannot test the assumption directly, we proceed with this potential caveat in mind.